cslarsen/skall/README.md

 * Catches a few signals
 * Get and set shell variables
 * Get and set environment variables
+* Double-quoted strings (but not single-quoted, yet) with some escape sequences
+* Tab-completion for files (via readline)

 Glaringly missing features
 --------------------------